Ckola99/ALX-pre_course/README.md

 My first readme

-I need basketball new shoes.
+I need basketball new shoes and some clothes.
-And some clothes.